[ View All Other Articles About Cycling Pain ]

 There are two types of saddle sores:

-1. Sore and pain resulting from pressure on the buttocks tissues and bones.
-While pedaling our thighs and skin that is under your "sit bones" is rubbing against the saddle.
+1. Sore and pain resulting from pressure on the buttocks, tissues, and bones.
+While pedaling our thighs, the skin under your "sit bones" rubs against the saddle.

 2. Chafing on your buttocks and in the groin area, especially when biking during hot and humid days.

 Bicycle saddle sores have many reasons.
 Some of them are related to the saddle shape and size.
-Others are related to our bicycle sizing, to our riding technique, or other reasons.
+Others relate to our bicycle sizing, riding technique, or other reasons.

 Possible Causes of Bicycle Saddle Sores